-The schedule of revenues, expenditures and changes in fund balances - budget and actual for the general fund is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of revenues, expenditures and changes in fund balances - budget and actual for the general fund is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The schedule of revenues, expenditures, and changes in fund balances - budget and actual for the general fund is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of revenues, expenditures, and changes in fund balances - budget and actual for the general fund has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the schedule of revenues, expenditures, and changes in fund balances - budget and actual for the general fund is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The schedule of revenues, expenditures, and changes in fund balances for the general fund for the year ended June 30, 2022, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the 2022 financial statements.
+The information was subjected to the auditing procedures applied in the audit of the 2022 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the schedule of revenues, expenditures, and changes in fund balances for the general fund is fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended June 30, 2022.